cedekpoole/prework-study-guide/README.md

 ## Description

 This Prework Study Guide has been created as means to aid beginners in learning the absolute essentials of web development.
-It inludes helpful notes on HTML, CSS, JavaScript and Git that beginners can come back to when they need assistance.
+It includes helpful notes on HTML, CSS, JavaScript and Git that beginners can come back to when they need assistance.
 By creating this guide, I learnt how to create and deploy a webpage from scratch.

 ## Installation